uaz-web/ceres/README.md

 * [Slack Channel Web Hook](https://api.slack.com/messaging/webhooks)

 ### How to Use
+1. Replace the sites in the sites-list.json file with the URLs that you want to monitor

-1. Copy the ceres.tfvars.example file to ceres.tfvars
+2. Copy the ceres.tfvars.example file to ceres.tfvars
 ```bash
 cp ceres.tfvars.example ceres.tfvars
 ```

-2. Edit the variables in ceres.tfvars, including updating the Slack Channel Web Hook
+3. Edit the variables in ceres.tfvars, including updating the Slack Channel Web Hook

-3. Initialize Terraform Project
+4. Initialize Terraform Project
 ```bash
 terraform init
 ```

-4. Create Deployment Zip Files
+5. Create Deployment Zip Files
 ```bash
 ./lambda-prep.sh
 ```

-5. Deploy to AWS
+6. Deploy to AWS
 ```bash
 terraform apply -var-file ceres.tfvars
 ```

-6. Pick Region and Confirm Deployment
+7. Pick Region and Confirm Deployment

-7. That's it!
+8. That's it!
 You're up and monitoring your sites!

 ### Description of Resources